t-edson/ConfigFrame/README.md

 ConfigFrame 0.8b
 ===============

+NOTE: ConfigFrame is now deprecated.
+It's no been updated.
+As a replace you can use https://github.com/t-edson/MiConfig.

 ConfigFrame is a Lazarus unit that can be used to create quick configuration dialogs.

 This unit for Lazarus, contain a Frame class for derives Configuration Frames.